- Is advisement required? Do I have to see an advisor before I register?

 - If I withdraw from a class (or classes) am I entitled to a refund?

 Refunds are granted on a sliding scale based on the date of withdrawal.
 For the refund policy and schedule, please see Refund Policy.
 For information on Tuition Refund Appeals and Retroactive withdrawal requests, please see Tuition Refund Appeals and Retroactive Withdrawal Requests.

 - I would like to take more than 18 credits this semester.
 Can I do so?

 Students may take more than 18 credits per semester with the permission of a counselor in Student Success (2nd Floor, Tech Center, Suite 8220)

 - How can I find out what I need to graduate?

 Due to limitations of the Program Evaluation, students should meet with their advisor to determine what courses are needed for graduation.
-Also, students can meet with a counselor in the Student Development Center during their published drop-in hours (or by appointment) and review your degree sheet.
+Students can meet with an advisor in Student Success during published walk-in hours (or by appointment) and review your degree requirements.

 - I want to change my curriculum (area of study).
 How can I do this?

 Students wishing to change their major must fill out a Curriculum Change Request and submit it to Records & Registration.
-The forms are available in the Academic Advisement Center or Records & Registration.
+The forms are available in the Student Success or Records & Registration.